-To an extrovert, attention is invigorating.
+- To an extrovert, attention is invigorating.

-  - For this reason, they dominate many of the rules of society.
+They dominate many of the rules of society for these reasons.

 Introverts Balance Extrovert Societies

 Introverts are believed to have some neurosis if they are bad at speaking up in public and would rather paint a picture or read a book alone.
 That is not the case.

 According to Quiet by Susan Cain, introverts balance an extrovert society.
 Here’s how.

 - are less impulsive.

 - think deeply about decisions before making them while extroverts tend to be overly confident, even when they’re wrong.

 - are empathetic, which makes them great listeners.

 - have soft, sensitive personalities, which makes them easy to get along with.

 - are agreeable and dislike conflict.